-Learning how to sew box corners is a great technique to use when sewing anything from handbags and tote bags to chair cushions and pillows.
-Ashley Hough shows you two different ways of how to sew box corners.
+Learning how to sew box corners comes in handy when sewing anything from handbags and tote bags to chair cushions and pillows.
+Ashley Hough shows you two different ways to sew box corners.

 Sew and Cut